 SCMED3010 Pharmacology and Toxicology

 Pharmacology is the study of drugs and how they work and has its roots in therapeutics, which aims to reduce the adverse effects of disease.
 Drug action can only be understood in the context of what else is happening in the body.
-Consequently this unit will require you to draw on the knowledge you bring from previous study of pathophysiology, immunology and genomics.
-Therapeutics have a high rate of obsolescence, so particular attention in this unit is devoted to an appreciation of mechanisms of action of drug classes and in arming you with the basic knowledge and know-how that you will require to keep up with this rapidly changing field.
+Therapeutics have a high rate of obsolescence, so particular attention in this Unit is devoted to an appreciation of mechanisms of action of drug classes and in arming you with the basic knowledge and know-how that you will require to keep up with this rapidly changing field.
+For this Unit students would benefit from prior studies in pathophysiology, immunology and genomics (eg. SCMOL2010, SCMED2010, SCMED2011, SCMOL3020).
+This Unit includes an on-campus lab over 2-3 days where students are required to participate as part of the Unit assessment.

 Commonwealth supported place (CSP)